anamika122/Sql-Powerbi-Project/README.md

-# Sql-Powerbi-Project
+# Finance Analysis of Bike Shop
 1. Overview

-The dashboard is for a bike shop, analyzing financial performance and rider data for 2021 and 2022.
+The dashboard is for a bike shop, **analyzing financial performance and rider data for 2021 and 2022**.

 2. Key Metrics
 Revenue: $15M
 Profit: $10.45M
 Profit Margin: 0.45 (45%)
 Riders: 3M total, with a demographic split (18.83% casual, 81.17% registered riders).

 4. Performance Insights
 Most Profitable Time: Midday to early evening hours (10 AM to 3 PM).
 Seasonal Revenue Trends: